Adaptive Gated Graph Convolutional Network for Explainable Diagnosis of Alzheimer's Disease using EEG Data: Introduction

 Graph neural network (GNN) is an extension of CNN to process graph-structured inputs.
 Multiple studies propose GNN-based architectures to process EEG.
 However, GNN methods for EEG-based diagnosis of AD are limited \cite{klepl2022GNN, shan2022STGCN-AD}.
 GNN-EEG implementations often include several steps: (1) input construction, i.e. graph structure and node features; (2) GNN encoder to learn node embeddings; and (3) aggregation of node embeddings to a graph embedding, which can be used in the final classification step.

 There are various approaches to realise the graph construction in step (1).
 Node features are commonly defined as EEG time-series signal \cite{shan2022STGCN-AD,li2021multidomain, asadzadeh2022bayes, li2022bimodal}, or a statistical summary of the signal in the time domain \cite{raeisi2022neonatal-epilepsy, tang2021selfsupervised}, the frequency domain \cite{klepl2022GNN, sun2022transformer}, or the differential entropy \cite{li2021multidomain, yin2021LSTMfusion, chen2021bayesianGNN, jia2020graphsleepnet, zeng2022siam, sun2022transformer}.
 Based on network neuroscience literature, many approaches define the brain graph using FC measures \cite{klepl2022GNN, shan2022STGCN-AD, liu2022MST-GNN, chang2021MMN-schizophrenia, raeisi2022neonatal-epilepsy, tang2021selfsupervised, li2021multidomain, li2022bimodal}.
 The graph structure can also be based on the distance between EEG electrodes \cite{tang2021selfsupervised, yin2021LSTMfusion, chen2021bayesianGNN}.
 However, such an approach largely ignores brain connectivity information.
 Alternatively, the brain graph can be automatically learned by the model, either as a learnable mask shared across samples \cite{li2019GNN-motor-movement,li2021multidomain,sun2022transformer} or by pairwise node feature distance minimisation regularised by an additional graph loss function \cite{zhong2020GNN-regularised-emotion,jia2020graphsleepnet,zeng2022siam}.
-While such approaches are flexible and should converge to an optimal graph structure with respect to a given learning task, the learned brain graph might not be representative of the underlying brain connectivity, thus limiting the interpretability of such learned brain graphs.
+While such approaches are flexible and should converge to an optimal graph structure with respect to a given learning task, the learned brain graph might not be representative of the underlying brain connectivity, i.e. such a graph structure might overestimate the strength of the task-relevant edges compared to the underlying connectivity.
 In this work, we propose an adaptive graph learning mechanism based on node feature enhancement via CNN and subsequent graph construction.
-This is achieved by using a standard FC measure (Pearson's correlation) and sparsified via k-nearest neighbour (KNN) edge selection.
+This is achieved by using a correlation similarity measure of power spectral density and sparsified via k-nearest neighbour (KNN) edge selection.
 Thus, it combines the strength of the FC-based and automated graph learning methods.
+Such a combination overcomes the limitations of fully learnable graphs described above since the correlation computation is ultimately detached from the classification task.
+However, it should be noted that the adaptively learned graph structure reflects brain region similarity rather than a functional relationship assumed by classical FC measures.